hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 run `terraform plan`, you will see that `"terraform-instance"` depends on `"terraform-network"`.

-You can now run `terraform apply`!
-Except for one last thing...

-~> You haven't added GCP API credentials yet.
+Your configuration is complete.
+Before you can run `terraform apply` though, Terraform needs GCP credentials.

 ## Adding credentials
 In order to make requests against the GCP API, you need to authenticate to prove